Skip to main content

 info

-• Since v3.0, the sort key of a Primary Key table is decoupled from the table's primary key, and the sort key can be specified seperately.
+• Since v3.0, the sort key of a Primary Key table is decoupled from the table's primary key, and the sort key can be specified separately.
 As such, table creation flexibility is improved.

 Scenarios